 The department of Environmental Sciences, located in Clark Hall, offers core courses in ecology, geosciences, hydrology,and atmospheric sciences as well as liberal arts, science writing, pre-professional, and methodology classes.
 To complement a strong curriculum the department sponsors the Environmental Sciences Organization (ESO), a majors seminar, and research opportunities.
 The ESO schedules activities including academic advising sessions, lectures, career talks, receptions, field trips, and parties.
 The one credit majors seminar introduces the University community to issues and career opportunities in Environmental Sciences.
 The department encourages all majors to explore opportunities to work with the faculty and graduate students on projects.

 For students interested in the Environmental Sciences undergraduate program or in our graduate program, information is available from our Prospective Students web page.
 Students interested in the major are encouraged to schedule an appointment with one of the faculty members.
-Students seeking an undergraduate advisor should contact Prof. Aaron Mills or Prof. Howard Epstein.
+Students seeking an undergraduate advisor should contact Prof. Robert Davis.
 All Environmental Sciences students interested in career opportunities, summer placements, and academic funding should consult the bulletin boards and literature outside the main office, Clark 111.
 Telephone: